bhauman/rebel-readline/README.md

 In general, it's much better if the service is querying the Clojure process where the eventual repl eval takes place.

 However, the service doesn't necessarily have to query the same environment that the REPL is using for evaluation.
-A great deal of functionality can be supplied by the local clojure process if necessary.
+All the editing functionality that rebel readline provides works without an environment to query.
+And the apropos, doc and completion functionality is still sensible when you provide those abilities from the local clojure process.

 This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
-In this case you can just use a `local-clojure-service` or perhaps a simpler service.
-If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work.
+In this case you can just use a `local-clojure-service` or a `rebel-readline.service.impl.simple` service.
+If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work just fine.

-If your service doesn't at least have an accurate `rebel-readline.service.core/CurrentNs` implementation the readline prompt will not correctly display the namespace.

 ## Keybindings